 Completing the FAFSA

-When you are unsure of how to answer a question on the FAFSA, there are two sources of additional guidance so that you can answer correctly:
+When you are unsure of how to answer a question on the FAFSA, simply click the ? icon and read additional instructions provided for that specific FAFSA question.

 FAFSA on the Web Worksheet